shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 ---
 title: "Lecture Programme"
 layout: single
-excerpt: "The lecture programme for the ShanghAI Lectures 2017"
+excerpt: "The lecture programme for the ShanghAI Lectures 2018"
 permalink: /programme/
 ---

-### The Lecture Programme for the ShanghAI Lectures 2017 !!!
+### The Lecture Programme for the ShanghAI Lectures 2018 !!!
 Check back!
 We will add the still missing slides from the lectures soon!!!

-### Lecture 1: Embodied Intelligence in Natural and Artificial Agents
+### Lecture 1: Overview
-* 2017-10-26  09:30 to 11:00 CEST
+* 2018-10-25  09:30 to 11:00 CEST
-* *Embodied Intelligence in Natural and Artificial Agents: Robotics is coming of age*
+* *The Future of Robotics*
 * Lecturer: Fabio Bonsignorio
 * The Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/Lecture1_2017Oct26IntroPDF.pdf).
 * Site introductions

-### Lecture 2: Towards a Theory of Embodied Intelligence
+### Lecture 2: Intelligence: things can be seem differently
-* 2017-11-02 09:30 to 11:00 CET
+* 2018-11-01 09:30 to 11:00 CET
-* *Embodiment: concept and models*
+* *What we mean when we talk about intelligence?*
 * Lecturer: Fabio Bonsignorio
 * The Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/Lecture2_2017Nov2EmbodimentPDF.pdf).
 * Guest lecture by Josh Bongard: